wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 # Vararg Functions

-Variable argument functions can be passed an arbitrary amount of parameters of the same type.
+Variable argument functions can be passed an variable amount of parameters of the same type.
 They are most commonly used to prevent boilerplate code and provide better API.
 Inside the function, the variable arguments can be accessed via a `for .. in` loop.

 Example: